fhopfensperger/argo-cd/docs/operator-manual/reconcile.md

           restartPolicy: OnFailure
 ```

-The resource updates will be ignored based on your the `ignoreResourceUpdates` configuration in the `argocd-cm` configMap:
+The resource updates will be ignored based on your `ignoreResourceUpdates` configuration in the `argocd-cm` configMap:

 `argocd-cm`: